Stephen Etnier: Exhibitions and awards

+In 1969, Etnier was awarded honorary doctorates of fine arts from Bates College and Bowdoin College in Maine.

 Marriages and children

-Stephen Etnier married Mathilde Gray, the daughter of John Lathrop Gray, Sr. and Harriet Hamilton Tyng of Greenwich, Connecticut in 1926.
-They had two daughters; Suzanne Mathilde Etnier, born July 6, 1927, and Penelope Royall Etnier born July 17, 1929.
-He married Elizabeth Morgan Jay of Westbury, New York in 1933.
-They had two daughters: Stephanie Jay Etnier was born September 8, 1936, and Elizabeth Victoria Etnier was born May 1, 1940.
-Etnier's third wife was Jane Walden Pearce, who died soon after they were married in 1948.
-He married Samuella "Brownie" Brown Rose in 1950.
-They had two sons; John Stephen Etnier, born August 26, 1953, and David Morrison Etnier, born August 29, 1955.
-Etnier's fifth and final marriage came in the last months of his life: he married Marcia Hall of Harpswell in 1983.
-They later divorced.
+Etnier married Mathilde Gray in 1926 at the Christ Episcopal Church in Greenwich, she was the daughter of John Lathrop Gray, Sr. and Harriet Hamilton Tyng of Greenwich, Connecticut.
+They had two daughters; Suzanne Mathilde Etnier Dignan (1927–1999), and Penelope Royall Etnier Tucker Jones (1929–).
+The first marriage ended in divorce.

+He married writer Elizabeth Morgan Jay in 1933, of Westbury, New York (the great granddaughter of U.S. Chief Justice John Jay).
+They had two daughters: Stephanie Jay Etnier Doane (1936–2010), and Elizabeth Victoria "Vicky" Etnier (1940–).
+The second marriage ended in divorce before 1948.

+Etnier's third wife was Jane Walden Pearce (or Jane Walden Pierce), they were married in 1948, and she died from a bullet wound to the head in June 1949 after a domestic fight over dishes.

+His fourth wife was Samuella "Brownie" Brown Rose in 1950, which ended in divorce in 1983.
+They had two sons; John Stephen Etnier (1953–2023), and David Morrison Etnier (1955–).

+Etnier's fifth and final marriage came in the last months of his life: he married Marcia Hall of Harpswell in 1983, They later divorced after a few months.